Disappearance Day of Sri Baladeva Vidyabhusana

-[This year the disappearance day of Sri Baladeva Vidyabhusana is on May 30th in America.
-Please accept the following lecture given by Srila Gurudeva in June, 1998:]
+[This year the disappearance day of Sri Baladeva Vidyabhusana is on June 7th (in America).
+Please accept this captivating, inspiring, ever-fresh lecture given by Srila Gurudeva in June, 1998:]

 Today is the disappearance day of Sri Baladeva Vidyabhusana - one of the most elevated acaryas in our disciplic succession.
 Today is also the birthday of Srimati Gangamata Gosvamini, and it is also the very day that the Ganges River came to this world.
 Three holy days are here.
 In India, in all our Mathas (temples), there will be a very big festival of harikatha for these prominent leaders in devotion to Sri Krsna.